InternationalColorConsortium/DemoIccMAX/Readme.md

   * IccPngDump is a cross platform command line tool that outputs header and embedded ICC profile information about a PNG image to the console.

+  * IccJpegDump is a cross platform command line tool that outputs header and embedded ICC profile information about a JPG image to the console.

   * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and legacy ICC profile inspector tool.
 The code for this tool is based on wxWidgets 3.2.